bevry-archive/documentation/community/01-guides/contribute.html.md

 - Join the [Bevry Google+ Community](/google+)
 - Talk about us on Social Media; Twitter, Blogging, etc.
 - Write about your experiences of our projects on your blog
-- Do a short less than a minute video testimonial of DocPad on Youtube!
+- Do a short less than a minute video testimonial of our project on YouTube!
 - And just continue to be awesome

 DocPad users can also: